jakebesworth/Simple-SDL2-Audio/README.md

 ## Limitations

 * This implementation uses SDL_MixAudioFormat for mixing for simplicity.
 It's noted "Do not use this function for mixing together more than two streams of sample data".
 While only playing 1 music removes a lot of these issues, if you need something more powerful you should write your own mixing function.
-* Music cannot be mixed with this implementation
+* Multiple Music cannot be mixed together, only music and sound
 * This implementation ONLY plays WAV files, and they must all be of the same format, see audio.h to set the format, stereo vs mono etc...
 No conversion

 ## Resources